Vetspire/technical-interview-challenge/README.md

   - Host images using a CDN for performance
   - Host the app in two regions on Fly.io's free tier

+With those goals in mind I focused on feature development at the cost of unit testing and additional error handling logic.
+In a real app I would slow down and build out tests alongside each feature.
+Definitely went with a bit more of a prototyping mindset than methodical feature development.

+I did get a bit carried and spent a little more than 2 hours chasing those goals.

 In the end I accomplished the first goal.
 The second one still needs a bit more work to add clustering and to properly handle database writes from multiple regions.
 Postgres would have somewhat simplified this step.

-With those goals in mind I focused on feature development at the cost of unit testing and additional error handling logic.
-In a real app I would slow down and build out tests alongside each feature.

 Some mitigating factors that help this app be reliable even without tests:
   - Typescript typing on the frontend helps check for a number of errors that would make it to runtime in Javascript